-I'm looking forward to the ride home mostly because I'm prepared for it, not just in my choice of attire, but also in the knowledge that the route is relatively safe (there are just a couple spots that you've really got to watch).
+I'm looking forward to the ride home mostly because I'm prepared for it, not just in my choice of attired, but also in the knowledge that the route is relatively safe (there are just a couple of spots that you've really got to watch).

 It also means I don't have to water the garden when I get home.
 Despite the love I have for the ride, I'm still lazy about housework.

-If you must drive on occasion, make it count - Bring in extra food, swap out clothes and make the days you ride a bit easier to enjoy.
+4. If you must drive on occasion, make it count - Bring in extra food, swap out old clothes, and make the days you ride a bit easier to enjoy.

-Lights, lights, lights.
-I use a rear light all year.
+7. Lights, lights, lights - I use a rear light all year.
 And I've got a couple powerful front lights to choose from for the winter and low-light conditions.
 I can physically see the difference in the room drivers give me when I've got those on.

-Ring-ding!
+8. Ring-ding!
 A bell - I know.
 And yes, it sits right next to my K-Edge aero computer mount (all the aero I can afford!).
-The bell is a defining sound that unequivocally announces a bike is coming.
-People are generally friendly about it and I usually accompany it with a “Hello!”.
+The bell is a defining sounds that unequivocally announces a bike is coming.
+People are generally friendly about it and I usually accompany it with "Hello!"
 There are a lot to choose from (my favorite is one from Spurcycle).

-Get the right gear for the season - Today is a Storm Hybrid Cycling Jacket day.
+9. Get the right gear for the season - Today is a Torrent Waterproof Cycling Jacket day.
 The right gloves, jacket, and hat make a cool or cold ride doable.
 Afternoon storms the norm?
 An ultra-lite rain jacket in the bag or pocket saves the day.

-Ride predictably - We share the road.
-Make sure people driving around you are clear on where you are, where you're going, and what space is yours.
+10. Ride predictably - We share the road.
+Make sure people driving arounds you are clear on where you are, where you're going, and what space is yours.

-Helmet (duh), Sunscreen and Water - Take care of the basics.
+11. Helmet (duh), Sunscreen, and Water - Take care of the basics.
 And don't forget to eat your broccoli.

 See you out there!

-A lifelong commuter and amateur racer in road, CX and MTB, David Newcomer has experience with just about every aspect of our sport.
+A lifelong commuter and amateur racer in road, CX, and MTB, David Newcomer has experience with jsut about every aspect of our sport.
 A former race director of the Bob Cook Memorial Mt.
-Evans Hill Climb, and Executive Director of one of the largest cycling clubs in Colorado, he brings a wide range of experience to share with others.
-David is the Customer Service Manager at Pactimo and host of our podcast "On the Road with Pactimo."
-You can reach him directly at email@example.com
+Evans Hill Club, and Executive Director of one of the largest cycling clubs in Colorado, he brings a wide range of experience to share with others.